-Pizza and food delivery point-of-sale (POS) systems are a combination of restaurant software and hardware that enable restaurants to manage orders, track sales, and process payments.
-The best pizza and food delivery POS systems have tools for managing orders placed in-house, online, and via third-party platforms.
+Food delivery point-of-sale (POS) systems are a combination of restaurant software and hardware that enable restaurants to manage orders, track sales, and process payments.
+The best food delivery POS systems have tools for managing orders placed in-house, online, and via third-party platforms.
 Ideally they have the ability to dispatch drivers and process online payments.
 We evaluated dozens of systems to determine the best overall.

 Delivery POS Systems

 (Best Overall) Great for pizza operations, customizable for other cuisines, with solid driver dispatch functionality